DEFRA’s Simpler Recycling Reforms For England

 GWR Waste Management customers are already benefiting from

-cost savings and increased recycling efficiency by implementing a dedicated food recycling stream.
+and increased recycling efficiency by implementing a dedicated food recycling stream.
 We are equipped to assist all our clients in setting up tailored recycling programs at their businesses.

 This approach not only reduces recycling costs but also supports